 Working from charts seems to cause the most joy and consternation for knitters.
-We here at KW are fully on Team Chart.
-I would never consider knitting anything but the most straightforward and basic lace or cable pattern without a chart, and see no reason whatsoever to ever work stranded patterns without one.
+We here at KW are fully on Team charts.
+I would never consider knitting anything but the most straightforward and basic lace or cable pattern without a charts, and see no reason whatsoever to ever work stranded patterns without one.
 If something terrible were to happen to me tomorrow, my epitaph would most likely read Here Lies Kate.
-She Loved the Oxford Comma, Videos of Corgi Puppies, and Charts.
+She Loved the Oxford Comma, Videos of Corgi Puppies, and charts.

-Both Delia and Jenny from the Andorra Collection feature shaping within the chart – on Delia, there are increases on the first round of the cable pattern and then decreases with in the cables at the crown.
+Both Delia and Jenny from the Andorra collection feature shaping within the charts – on Delia, there are increases on the first round of the cable pattern and then decreases with in the cables at the crown.
 In Jenny, there are increases worked within the stranded patterning to shape the yoke.

 Bennet Creek is another design that uses increases within the cable panel to shape the sweater.
 On both Delia and Bennet Creek, the increases serve to maintain proper width of the fabric once cables are incorporated into the knitting.
 (You can read more about gauge in cable pattern versus gauge in stockinette in our tutorial on measuring gauge in cable pattern if this concept is new to you, or you’d like some more in depth information.)

-The chart shows what your knitting looks like after the action as been completed.
+The charts shows what your knitting looks like after the action as been completed.

 This is why you count 20 boxes in that first row, even though you are starting with 16 stitches: after working Row 1, you will have 20 stitches on your needles.